Cecil Arthur Lewis: Later life

+His chosen book to take to the desert island was his own (then recently published) Sagittarius Surviving.
+His chosen luxury was a fax machine, which was a debatable choice according to the rules of Desert Island Discs.

 Private life

-In Peking in 1921 Lewis married Evdekia Dmitrievna Horvath, known as Doushka (1902–2005), the shy eighteen-year-old daughter of Dmitri Horvath, an Imperial Russian general, and brought her home to England the next year.
+In Peking in 1921 Lewis married Evdekia Dmitrievna Horvath, known as Doushka (1902–2005), the eighteen-year-old daughter of Dmitri Horvath, an Imperial Russian general, and brought her home to England the next year.
 On arrival in London, Doushka spoke little English, and the couple began by speaking to each other in French.
 They had a son, Ivor, in 1923, and a daughter, Celia, in 1924, and settled in Chelsea while Lewis was working for the BBC.
 Through Shaw, who became Lewis's mentor, the Lewises met T. E. Lawrence, Noël Coward, Paul Robeson, Sybil Thorndike, and H. G. Wells.
 The marriage struggled, as, according to Doushka, Lewis was "a compulsive philanderer".
 On the strength of the success of Sagittarius Rising (1936), Lewis moved to Hollywood but Doushka returned to Peking, to stay with her mother.
 After Hollywood, Lewis went to Tahiti to find a simpler life, which he recorded in The Trumpet is Mine (1938), then to Italy to write Challenge of the Night (1938).
 In 1939 he came back to England to join the RAF as a flying instructor.
 Doushka stayed in Peking for almost three years.
-Lewis met her on her return to England but there was no reconciliation, which Doushka later regretted, blaming her pride.
+Lewis met her on her return to England but there was no reconciliation.
 They were divorced in 1940.
 Doushka married Cedric Williams and they had a daughter but later divorced.

 In 1942, at Holborn, London, Lewis married Olga H. Burnett but they had no children and were divorced in 1950.

 In 1960, he married Frances Lowe, known as Fanny.
 In 1970, they bought a 26-foot boat and together sailed it to Corfu, a story told in Turn Right for Corfu (1972).
-The couple settled there and lived happily until Lewis's death in 1997.
-In 1996, when Lewis and Doushka were in their nineties, he published his last book, So Long Ago, So Far Away, an unreserved apology to her.
+The couple settled there until Lewis's death in 1997.
+In 1996, when Lewis and Doushka were in their nineties, he published his last book, So Long Ago, So Far Away.